paybygroup/docs/contents/pbgapis.md

   Each transaction contains:

   - `id` -- an integer that uniquely identifies this invitee 'slot'.
-This id will be unique across all invitees across all group purchases managed by PayByGroup.
+This id will be unique across all invitees across all group purchases.
   - `user_id ` -- an integer that uniquely identifies this user.
 This will be unique to all users using PayByGroup.
   - `action` -- name of the action recorded in a given transaction.
 One of the following: "CAPTURE", "REVERSE", "PAY_OUT"
   - `amount` -- amount of money involved.